Numbernull/Numbernull/README.md

 # Hello.
 Welcome to Choong-geun Lee's GitHub. :rocket: [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fnumbernull%2Fhit-counter&count_bg=%2379C83D&title_bg=%23A80D0D&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)

-This is a profile that shows my introduction, and the content and skills I learned while preparing for a web developer. 👋
+This is a profile that shows my introduction, and the content and skills I learned while preparing for a web developer. :ghost:

 <!--
 **Numbernull/Numbernull** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.